Last Updated on 26 September 2024 by Cycloscope

 A Yangmingshan itinerary through abandoned mines

 Yangmingshan area is very rich in sulfur and has been mined for centuries to extract the precious minerals.
-Luckily, in recent years, conservation won over mining business and all mining operations have been shut down due to environmental effects.
+Luckily, in recent years, conservation won over the mining business and all mining operations have been shut down due to environmental effects.

 Nowadays hikers can visit abandoned mines such as the one at Liuhuanggu.